chaturay/serverless-artillery/README.md

 $ slsart invoke -a
 ```

-Alternatively, you may specify acceptance mode in the script, causing the script to run in acceptance mode every invocation:
+To run exclusively in acceptance mode, hard code the mode into your script:
 ```
 {
   mode: acceptance